 The Podstatzky-Liechtenstein Case

-Count Franz Anton von Podstatzky-Liechtenstein was born on 23 November 1754 in Brno, son of Alois Ernst von Podstatzky-Liechtenstein (1723-1793), heir to the house Liechtenstein-Castelkorn and minister in charge in Bavaria.
-In 1786 Franz Anton von Podstatzky-Liechtenstein hoped that his noble birth would put him outside jurisdiction and shield him from prosecution.
+Count Franz Anton von Podstatzky-Liechtenstein was born on 23 November 1754 in Brno, son of Alois Ernst von Podstatzky-Liechtenstein (1723–1793), heir to the house Liechtenstein-Castelkorn and minister in charge in Bavaria.
+In 1786, Franz Anton von Podstatzky-Liechtenstein hoped that his noble birth would put him outside jurisdiction and shield him from prosecution.
 To support his expensive lifestyle he began counterfeiting Bancozettel (early Austrian banknotes).
-Rumors about these illegal activities reached Joseph II who summoned Podstatzky-Liechtenstein and told him in friendly but certain terms that if he continued his forgeries, he would compromise his family's reputation and bring shame upon his relatives.
-The Count ignored the Emperor's warning and with the help of a young engraver and a group of accomplices produced 7,000 fake Bancozettel in a workshop in Nußdorf.
-He eventually was reported to the police by his own chamberlain Johann Elsner who had instigated the counterfeiting in the first place (on 22 April 1786 the Preßburger claimed that Podstatzky was betrayed by a Jewish accomplice who received a reward of 10,000 gulden).
+Rumors about these illegal activities reached Joseph II who summoned Podstatzky-Liechtenstein and told him in friendly, but no uncertain terms that if he continued his forgeries, he would compromise his family's reputation and bring shame upon his relatives.
+The Count ignored the Emperor's warning, and, with the help of a young engraver and a group of accomplices, produced 7,000 fake Bancozettel in a workshop in Nußdorf.
+He eventually was reported to the police by his own chamberlain Johann Elsner who had instigated the counterfeiting in the first place (on 22 April 1786, the Preßburger Zeitung claimed that Podstatzky was betrayed by a Jewish accomplice who received a reward of 10,000 gulden).
 In my opinion, Elsner and the engraver were one and the same person, but this remains unclear.
-In the first volume of his Reminiscences the singer Michael Kelly recounts the events as follows:
+In the first volume of his Reminiscences, the singer Michael Kelly recounts the events as follows:

 The "Hantz garden" was the Augarten, "Princess L____n" was Princess Eleonore von Liechtenstein (1745–1812), a recipient of one of the few farewell letters that Joseph II wrote in 1790 shortly before his death.
 Similar to the embezzler Johann Cetto von Cronstorff (1729–1786), who in 1782 had been Constanze Mozart's witness at her wedding, Podstatzky-Liechtenstein was sentenced to "public forced labor" which at that time meant sweeping the streets in Vienna.
 This typical Josephinian punishment somehow backfired when the Count, while working in the streets, saluted a highranking figure with his broom.
 The Emperor had enough, and on 31 August 1786, had Podstatzky and his accomplice Elsner deported to Peterwardein and Semlin respectively, where they were forced to pull ships on the Danube.